yacineMahdid/artificial-intelligence-and-machine-learning/linear_regression_in_cpp/README.md

 This will run the main function inside `main.cpp`

 ## Comments and TODOs
+- [] move the prettifying of the weight into the Weights class
 - [] A first run over the whole main.cpp would be helpful
 - [] I'm trying to recreate pandas with the Dataset class which is not optimal.
 Should checkout if there is a better way to go about this.
 - [] test.csv is a bit confusing to read since there is no header.
 The reading portion of the code shouldn't be too difficult to implement.